fooyin/fooyin/BUILD.md

 For "cmake -S . -B Ninja -B <BUILD_DIRECTORY> -DCMAKE_PREFIX_PATH=/usr/local/opt/icu4c":
   - The ICU Library is not findable by cmake the way brew installs it so you must tell cmake where it is manually.
 For the install:
-  - When you run "cmake --install <BUILD_DIRECTORY>" it does not install behind the scences library's such as lib-fooyingui to your "/usr/local" only the fooyin executable, which means fooyin can't open.
+  - When you run "cmake --install <BUILD_DIRECTORY>" it does not install behind the scences libraries such as lib-fooyingui to your "/usr/local" only the fooyin executable, which means fooyin can't open.

 ## Uninstalling